 The Three Metrics That Tell You If It Worked

-Any efficiency initiative should move at least one of the following three numbers within 60 to 90 days.
+We hold every efficiency initiative to the same bar: it should move at least one of the following three numbers within 60 to 90 days.
 If none of them move, the project missed.

 Picks / Hour 15–30% realistic gain from slotting + pick path